 The Final Environmental Impact Report (EIR), in compliance with CEQA, for the Seismic Phase 2B Project can be found here.

 Additional seismic upgrades are proposed for Berkeley Lab as part of the Seismic Phase 3 project.
-If funded, this project may extend through 2015.
+This project is not yet funded.

 The User Test Bed Facility project is located in and in front of Building 90 and will create six new integrated building technology energy efficiency test beds.
 The project includes: construction of four test beds consisting of two test cells each located at grade on the site in front of Building 90; renovation of existing space located on the 1st and 4th floors of Building 90 to create two test beds; and demolition of modular office trailers in front of Building 90 to create the site for the exterior test beds.